A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Introduction

-Among the (discontinuous) element-based approaches for atmospheric motion, we mention~\cite{TMQ22} in the context of the Nonhydrostatic Unified Model of the Atmosphere (NUMA), where both continuous and discontinuous elements are used on unstructured grids and rain dynamics are included,~\cite{SBB14} in the context of the COSMO (Consortium for Small-scale Modelling) model.
+While the equations modelling moist air are usually given in a non-conservative form, they can be written in the form of a non-linear hyperbolic conservation law system with source terms.
+This form of the equation lends itself to a discontinuous Galerkin (DG) discretisation, which we consider in this work.
+Additionaly, DG methods work both on structured and unstructured meshes.
+The system of equations is essentially the compressible Euler equations with multiple densities and some additional constraints and source terms modelling the phase changes of water.
+The different densities model the different water phases.
+While discontinuous Galerkin methods for the compressible Euler equations have been studied very well~\cite{BR97a,BO99,HH02a}, only a few approaches consider the system with moisture and even fewer include rain dynamics.
+Among the (discontinuous) element-based approaches for atmospheric motion, we mention~\cite{TMQ22} in the context of the Nonhydrostatic Unified Model of the Atmosphere (NUMA), where both continuous and discontinuous elements are used on unstructured grids and rain dynamics are included, and~\cite{SBB14} in the context of the COSMO (Consortium for Small-scale Modelling) model.
 In the latter work, rain dynamics were not included.
 Furthermore, we mention~\cite{BGS20}, where a compatible finite element discretisation (partially discontinuous) was considered, based on the ENDGame model by the UK Met Office.
 While this work included rain dynamics, the discretisation relied on vertically structured grids.
-Finally, we mention ClimateMachine~\cite{STM22}, where discontinuous elements were considered and implemented both on CPUs and GPUs.
+Finally, we mention ClimateMachine~\cite{STM22}, where discontinuous elements using vertical columns on Cartesian grids were considered and implemented both on CPUs and GPUs.

 A particular challenge for discretisations is the realisation of the source term, which models the phase change between water vapour and cloud water, i.e., \emph{condensation}.
 The main cause of problems is that the source term is only non-zero when the atmosphere is fully saturated by water vapour.
 However, once the saturation threshold is reached, the condensation source term is not given as an explicit function of the other variables, but rather as the right-hand side term balancing another transport equation.
-To avoid this, we follow an approach used, for example, in~\cite{DAB14,Ooy90}, and consider a single density for cloud water and water vapour, such that the phase change between these two does not have to be modelled.
-We then reconstruct the individual densities after every time-step.
+To avoid this, we take an approach used, for example, in~\cite{STM22,DAB14,Ooy90}, and consider a single density for cloud water and water vapour, such that the phase change between these two does not have to be modelled.
+We then reconstruct the individual densities after every time-step by solving an algebraic non-linear problem.